 The brand knows and loves its customers, and recognizes the importance of having a personalized and customer-centric marketing strategy.

-RIGd’s lean team identified AdRoll's ecommerce marketing platform as a strong fit to streamline and optimize marketing efforts.
+RIGd’s lean team identified AdRoll's ecommerce marketing platform, with its powerful Shopify Plus integration, as a strong fit to streamline and optimize marketing efforts.

 “Here was a company that would be responsible for managing our ads and accountable for staying on top of our campaigns.”